 Note that the following instructions are only for installation of the GPL licensed version of PyQt.
 If you need to use PyQt in a non-GPL project you will need to purchase an alternative license from Riverbank Computing to release your software.

-Install PyQt5 on Linux
+Install PyQt5 with pip

 You can also install these from the command line as follows --

-apt-get install python3-pyqt5
+sudo apt install python3-pyqt5

-After install is finished, you should be able to run python
+After install is finished, you should be able to run python (or python3) and import PyQt5 without errors.

 Python 3.7.6